Want to know which Hyundai Kona years excel and which lag behind?

 The 2024 Kona marks the start of a fresh era.
 This second-gen model is a significant step up in design, tech, and competence.

 Hyundai’s given the Kona a sleeker, more refined look and bumped up the interior quality.
-It’s setting new standards for compact SUVs, with a big focus on electric power and state-of-the-art tech.
+It’s setting new standards for compact SUVs, with a major focus on electric power and state-of-the-art tech.

 The Best Years: 2024

-The 2024 Kona is the fresh kid on the block, and it’s making quite an impressive entrance.
+The 2024 Kona is the new kid on the block, and it’s making quite an impressive entrance.
 Here’s what makes it stand out:

 - Updated 1.6L Turbo GDI engine: Better fuel efficiency and more punch